-Many companies decide to use an Accredited Body (or Certification Body) purely on the basis of having the most recognised certification marks and that can be a fully justified purchasing decision, however there can also be good reasons to consider other Certification Bodies.
-Apart from the different marks the certificate’s status is the same whichever Certification Body issues it so you may want to consider other factors too when selecting a Certification Body.
+Many companies select an Accredited Body (or Certification Body) on the basis of having the most recognised certification marks.
+Those marks can be a fully justify the purchasing decision, but there can be good reasons to consider others.
+Apart from the different marks, the certificate they issue has the same status whichever Certification Body issues it.
+As such, you may want to consider additional factors when selecting a Certification Body.

 Why companies choose Certification?

 Sometimes companies consider certification as a marketing tool – to help differentiate them from their competitors.
-Certification is usually customer driven, often enabling a company to tender or supply to customers previously inaccessible to them.
-It may also simplify the tendering process: Instead of filling in long questionnaires about policies, procedures and methods you may be able to just provide a copy of a certificate.
-Some forward-thinking companies decide to obtain certification because their company will benefit from the process, but this is rarely the main driver.
+However Certification is usually customer driven.
+Certification often allows a company to tender or supply to customers previously inaccessible to them.
+Often Certification simplifies the tendering process.
+For instance, instead of filling in long questionnaires about policies and procedures you can often just provide a copy of the certificate.
+Some companies decide to obtain certification because their company will benefit from the process, but this is rare.

-The rules that govern the minimum number of auditing days, can be implemented in different ways so you may find that once certified your Certification Body may want to conduct a surveillance audit every 6 months, 9 months, or 12 months.
-As long as they audit you at least once in every 12 month period a Certification Body may let you specify the frequency.
-Not many companies specify this frequency, but I find even fewer are aware that this can sometimes be negotiated (although some Certification Bodies are asking customers what their preference is).
-Sometimes you can also influence how those days are spent, by suggesting a particular area for the audit to focus on.
-The other thing you are at liberty to negotiate is how many auditors come on site.
-If you are due for 4 days of auditing this could be 4 auditors in 1 day, 2 auditors for 2 days or 1 auditor for 4 days.
-If you have a preference then try to negotiate this with your Certification Body.
+The rules that govern the minimum number of auditing days, can be implemented in different ways.
+Once certified the Certification Body sets a routine surveillance audit, but this can be every 6 months, 9 months, or 12 months.
+As long as they audit at least once every 12 month period a Certification Body may let you specify the frequency.
+Not many companies specify this frequency.
+Even fewer companies are aware that this can be negotiated.
+Some Certification Bodies have started asking companies what their preference is.
+Sometimes you can influence how those days are spent, by suggesting a particular area for the audit to focus on.
+You can also negotiate how many auditors come to site.
+If you are scheduled for 4 days of auditing this could be 4 auditors in 1 day, 2 auditors for 2 days or 1 auditor for 4 days.
+Where you have a preference discuss this with your Certification Body.

 Certification Bodies produce different style audit reports.
-Again there are rules governing the minimum requirement, but outside those it is open to interpretation.
+There are rules governing the minimum requirement, but outside those it is open to interpretation.
 Even the way a Certification Body categorises it’s findings can vary.
-As far as we are aware they all have Non-compliances or Non-conformances to mean an audit finding identifying a deficiency against a requirement.
-However most Bodies assign weightings depending on severity of the Non-conformance (i.e. Major and Minor).
-There are also a raft of other findings: Area of Concern, Opportunity for Improvement, Observation, Comments, etc and these can all have potentially different meanings.
-What is common between Certification Bodies is that their reports have an explanation detailing what the findings mean.
-Don’t be fooled into thinking you have to follow the Certification Bodies categorisations in your own management system.
+As far as we are aware they all have Non-compliances or Non-conformances – a deficiency against a requirement.
+Most also assign weightings depending on severity of the Non-conformance (e.g. Major and Minor).
+There are many other types of findings: Area of Concern, Opportunity for Improvement, Observation, Comments, etc. These can all have different meanings.
+What is common is that the reports explain in detail what the findings mean.
+Don’t think you have to follow the Certification Body’s categorisations in your own management system.
 We personally favour a very basic approach for most companies which clearly identifies whether or not action is required.

-The target completion assigned by the Certification Body may vary, and is typically based on the severity of the finding.
-A shorter turnaround will be expected for major findings, whereas less sever findings may not be reviewed until the subsequent audit.
+The target for closure can vary, but this is typically based on the severity of the finding.
+A shorter turnaround will be expected for major findings.
+Less severe findings may not be reviewed until the subsequent audit.

 List of Australian Certification Bodies